pranavgodasi/aligner_verification/README.md

 # aligner_repo
-UVM based testbench for the design of the aligner updated till extension packages
+Complete UVM based testbench(along with coverage) for the design of Aligner updated till extension packages